 A transition area will be located between 20th Street and 24th Street to return traffic to normal configuration.
 This area has a minimum number of adjacent business.

 Preliminary Design Plans – 2016

-Phase 1 Design – Scheduled to be completed by mid 2020 (UPDATED)
+Phase 1 Design – Scheduled to be completed by spring 2021

-Phase 1 Construction – Scheduled to be completed by late 2020
+Phase 1 Construction – Scheduled to begin by winter 2021

 *The design and construction timeline for Phase 2 currently remains to be determined.